intelliriffer/AMIT-EXPRESSO/README.md

         * `hasChanged`: Flag to indicate if the value has changed.
     *   **Methods:**
         *   `ATPOT(byte pin, int minVal, int maxVal, float deadZonePercent)`: Constructor with custom min/max and dead zone.
+        *   `ATPOT(byte pin, int minVal, int maxVal, float deadZonePercent,void (*handler)(byte, byte))`: Constructor with custom min/max and dead zone and a callBack function to call on value change.
         *   `ATPOT(byte pin, float deadZonePercent)`: Constructor with a dead zone.
         *   `ATPOT(byte pin)`: Basic constructor.
         *   `scan()`: Reads the potentiometer, applies the dead zone, maps the value, and triggers `changed()` if the value has changed.